-CrayPat is a performance analysis tool offered by Cray for the XT and XE platforms.
+CrayPat is a performance analysis tool offered by Cray for the XC platform.
 Production codes should NOT use CrayPat.
 CrayPat has a large feature set.

 Perftools-lite is a simplified and easy-to-use version of the CrayPat tool.
 It provides basic performance analysis information automatically with simple steps.
 Users can decide whether to use the full CrayPat tools after trying Perftools-lite.